FidanVural/DiffusionModels/README.md

   <img width="900" height="350" src="https://github.com/FidanVural/DiffusionModels/assets/56233156/c78851de-8cf4-4a13-a287-529befdd7985">
 </p>

 Additionally, You can use the huggingface pipeline to load models for tasks such as segmentation and depth to obtain a control image.
-You can learn more from [controlnet](https://github.com/FidanVural/DiffusionModels/tree/master/controlnet) notebook.
+You can learn more from [controlnet](https://github.com/FidanVural/DiffusionModels/tree/master/controlnet) notebook and https://huggingface.co/docs/diffusers/en/using-diffusers/controlnet.

 <p align="center">
   <img width="900" height="300" src="https://github.com/FidanVural/DiffusionModels/assets/56233156/2293d145-554f-4d01-acea-1a74d7f14f6f">